 How does an online class work?

 In an online course, students learn by reading, writing, and performing other learning activities designed by the instructor.
 Online students "attend" class by accessing the "Learning Management System" and completing assignments according to the class schedule.
-Students communicate regularly with the instructor and classmates via discussion forums, Wikis, Blogs, instant messaging, and e-mail.
+Students are expected to communicate regularly with the instructor and participate in class assignments.

-How can you be successful in an online class?
+How can I be successful in an online class?

 Students learning online have greater responsibility for their own success than students in traditional classroom settings.
 As an online student, it is important that you have the self-discipline and self-motivation to work on a flexible schedule and not get behind.
 Persistence and willingness to work collaboratively in an online environment are also requirements.

 Good written communication skills and a minimum level of technological experience are necessary.
-You will need to be comfortable using e-mail, the Internet, and word processing software such as MS Office.
-You must be willing to commit the time necessary to stay current with computer technology.
+You will need to be comfortable using e-mail, the Internet, and a variety of software packages.

 What if I need help in the online course?

 You have many sources of help.
 Your online instructor should be your first contact if you are having difficulty with the content in a course.
-You can contact your instructor in many ways (e-mail, telephone, via the Learning Management System, instant messaging).
-Secondly, you have a Distance Learning Advisor (DLA) at your school.
-The DLA can assist you with technological problems and assist you in getting in touch with your instructor.
+Secondly, you have an Electronic Learning Advisor (eLA) at your school.
+The eLA can assist you with technological problems.
 Your parents will also be a great source of help as well.
-The District DLA can also assist you with issues that may arise.
-Click here for the contact information for each middle and high school ELA.
+The District eLA can also assist you with issues that may arise.

 How do I sign up to take an online course?